-I loved going to school and I loved learning Greek.
+We loved going to school and loved learning Greek.
 My little beginner group and our lessons were the highlight for me from October to April.
-Demetri was in a different class, as he was more advanced than I was.
-He’s been hearing Greek his whole life and had taken 40 hours of classes already, but I had to start with letter sounds.
+Demetri was in a different class, as he’s been hearing Greek his whole life and had taken 40 hours of classes already.
+The kids and I had to start with letter sounds.
 My class was five: Xion from South Korea, Barbara from Germany, Lucy from China, Diane from London and me.

 One March day, though, was the icing on the cake for my studies.
 Shortly after we started the lessons for future tense, I went to school to pay the remainder of the boys’ basketball bill.
 I walked in, greeted the very kind Kyria Vagia at the front desk and said, «Θα ηθηλα να πληρωσω το λογαριασμο για τον μπασκετ, παρακαλο.» The school staff had always been gracious and patient with my English, but on this day, Kyria Xenia, the Δημοτικο secretary hugged me and said I spoke Greek so well and how last summer I knew NOTHING.
 NOTHING!
 NOTHING!
 (Yep, three times.
 It was so funny).
 And then she took me into the accounting office and told Kyria Chrysanthi, the accountant, the same thing and asked me to repeat my payment request.
 I felt ten feet tall and it was all because of Konstantinos.
 They wanted to know where I had studied the language and learned so fast and I was only happy to sing the praises of Omilo.